sosise/sosise-docs/documentation/artisan.md

 }
 ```

-In this example, the --debug or -d switch may be specified when calling the Artisan command.
-If the --debug switch is passed, the value of the option will be `true`.
+In this example, the `--debug` or `-d` switch may be specified when calling the Artisan command.
+If the `--debug` switch is passed, the value of the option will be `true`.
 Otherwise, the value will be `undefined`:

 ```sh
 ./artisan example:command --debug
 ```

-### Options With Values
+### Options with Values

-Next, let's take a look at an option that expects a value.
-Example below:
+Next, let's take a look at an option that expects a value:

 ```typescript
 /**